PLAINFIELD, NJ -- For more than 40 years, the Dairy Queen on South Avenue in Plainfield has put smiles on the faces of customers.

 "I socialize.
 I joke with them," he said in an interview with TAP this week.
 "I like to see people enjoy themselves.
 Joy comes from giving not from taking."

 A large part of the business's success is owed to Mr. A's "sparkling personality."
 He sings opera, tells jokes and engages his customers young and old.
-He had been working in Kearny at Western electric, the manufacturing of ATT in the 1970s when his oldest daughter said she wanted a car.
-He told her that she needed to get a job and that if she bought her own car, he would pay for the insurance .
+He had been working in Kearny at Western Electric, the manufacturing arm of ATT in the 1970s when his oldest daughter, Maria, said she wanted a car.
+He told her that she needed to get a job and that if she bought her own car, he would pay for the insurance.

-She got a job at the Dairy Queen in Cranford and proved so good at it that the owner called Mr. A two days later and asked about his other daughter.
+Maria landed a job at the Dairy Queen in Cranford and proved so good at it that the owner called Mr. A two days later and asked about his other daughter, Donna.
 "Is she as good as this one?"

 Eventually, the corporation asked him if he wanted to take over the business in Plainfield or Scotch Plains.

-"They thought he had perfect personality, and that as a family we could make it work," said Donna Albanese, who oversees the operation.
+"They thought he had perfect personality, and that as a family we could make it work," said Donna Albanese-DeMair, who oversees the operation.

 The family took Plainfield because Mr A thought it had better potential.